 5. Operational Cost Savings

 Many CSR initiatives focus on improving efficiency and reducing environmental impact, which can lead to cost savings.
-For example, implementing energy-efficient practices not only reduces carbon emissions but also lowers utility bills.
+For example, implementing energy-efficient practices reduces carbon emissions and lowers utility bills.

 6. Access to Capital and Investment Opportunities